-Candidate attraction, recruitment and onboarding is at the forefront of our greenbean RPO business model so we’re always exploring better ways of engaging with different demographics.
-Our “Diversity, Inclusion and Belonging” group provides a safe place for businesses to discusses issues surrounding diversity and inclusivity in the workplace.
+Candidate attraction, recruitment, and onboarding are at the forefront of our greenbean business model so we’re always exploring better ways of engaging with different demographics.

-One in 7 people have a condition linked to neurodiversity2 so it’s important for businesses to understand how to provide a working environment that benefits all employees.
+1 in 7 people have a condition linked to neurodiversity 2so it’s important for businesses to understand how to provide a working environment that benefits all employees.

 What is neurodiversity?